Santry: Santry family

 The house was built by the 3rd Lord Barry of Santry in 1703.
 Steps and wings were added by Henry Barry, 4th Baron Barry of Santry 1740–50, who was a member of the Hell Fire Club, and was convicted of the murder of a porter at an inn in Palmerstown in 1739.
 He received the death penalty but was reprieved and lost his title.
 After the death of Lord Barry of Santry in 1751, the estate was inherited by his uncle Sir Compton Domvile, 2nd Baronet.
 It remained with the Domvile family until the death in 1935 of Sir Compton Meade Domvile, 4th Baronet, when the estate passed to his nephew Sir Hugo Poë, who assumed the surname Domvile.

 Swiss Cottages

 A number of Swiss Cottages, still sometimes associated in memory with Santry, are largely no longer extant.
 The cottages were built in 1840 by Lady Domville who, after a visit to Switzerland, decided to build eleven Swiss-style cottages for the farm workers and estate staff.
+Each of the cottages were named for a tree or a shrub, such as Lilac Cottage.
 Ten of the eleven cottages were later demolished due to their dilapidation.
-While the last remaining cottage still stands in Santry, it is not in its original conception and the building was adapted into an office block in 1984 and today houses a pharmacy.
+While the last remaining cottage still stands in Santry, Verbena Cottage, with the building was adapted into an office block in 1984.
 Morton Stadium now stands on the site of what were the gardens at the rear of the house.
 The only contemporary reminder of the Swiss Cottages is found in the name of a local pub, 'The Swiss Cottage'.
 This pub was demolished in 2019, and work commenced on a new apartment complex on the site.